Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 Frequency not defined.

-Hepatic: Hepatotoxicity, increased serum AST
+Hepatic: Hepatotoxicity, increased serum aspartate aminotransferase

-Renal: Acute interstitial nephritis
+Renal: Acute interstitial nephritis, acute renal tubular disease

 Concerns related to adverse effects: